Nouran-Alaa/CacheCoherence_CA/README.md

 <img src="./assets/imag134.png" alt="image-20220522075527134" style="zoom:95%;" />

-as seen on the right of this picture, this config contains 2 processes and cache of size 256 Bytes each with a bock size of 16 Bytes.
+as seen on the right of this picture, this config contains 2 processes and cache of size 256 Bytes each with a block size of 16 Bytes.

 3. Now from **file** menu choose `Open memory traces` and go to this path`C:\PROGRAM FILES (X86)\ARCO\SMPCACHE\EXAMPLES\SMP\` then on top right corner load P0 and P1 with `MSI1.prg`.

 <img src="./assets/ima713.png" alt="image-20220522082418713" style="zoom:95%;" />

-4. Now your program is ready for simulation and from **View**  menu choose `Cache Evolution` and make sure `Processor cache is 1`
+4. Now your program is ready for simulation and from **View**  menu choose `Cache Evolution` and make sure `Processor cache is 0`

 ## Simulation Results